jzabroski/Home/README.md

 # Security

-## Group MSA accounts
+## Group MSA (gMSA) Accounts
 Group MSA Accounts are a great way to avoid using passwords for service accounts.
+However, they can be:
+a) Painful to set-up.
+b) Painful to change or undo.
+c) Even more pain when changing SQL Server to run as a gMSA.